- Support and service

 Lectures

 The Communications Office offers lectures on research communication from different aspects: for doctoral students, researchers, and other contexts.
-Some examples of lectures:
+Some examples:

 - How do newspapers and other media think?